-Why?
-Because when a monitoring system fails, bad things happen - take for example a freezer failure at Children’s Hospital Los Angeles, leading to more than four dozen cancer patients losing their stored stem cells.
+When a monitoring system fails, bad things happen - take for example a freezer failure at Children’s Hospital Los Angeles, leading to more than four dozen cancer patients losing their stored stem cells.
 Implementing a real-time laboratory monitoring system that is flexible, accurate, robust, and easy to use, prevents these type of monitoring failures from happening.

-Let's go over each of these details below.
+How?
+Let's go over each of the details below.

 First off, what are Data Loggers and Temperature Sensors?